emmalexandria/hugo-blog/content/posts/rust-nice-bits/index.md

 ```

 Isn't that just lovely?
 We were able to define custom output formatting for our type which will be automatically picked up by any of Rust's formatting macros (`println!`, `print!`, `eprintln!`, etc).
 The `Display` trait is built into Rust, and is used across codebases and crates.
 This is what makes traits so magical.
 There are many other extremely useful traits, such as the previously shown `TryInto`, and ones like `Error`, `From`, `Default`, `AsRef<T>`, etc. Furthermore, you can define traits on any type, including primitives.
 Rust libraries can actually extend the functionality of the language in a completely natural way!
-For example, the extremely popular crate [colored](https://docs.rs/colored/latest/colored/) (which provides code to print colored text using ANSI escape codes) implements its functionality through a trait.
+For example, the extremely popular crate [colored](https://docs.rs/colored/latest/colored/) (which provides code to print colored text using ANSI escape codes) works via a trait.
 It implements the `Colorize` trait on Rust's primitive string type.
 If you import that trait from the library, you can then use its defined functions on any Rust string like you would use a function from the standard library.

 ```rust
 println!("{}", "Some green text".green())